TaoCao-data/unlabeled-deep-learning/MixMatch/README.md

 ### Train and Experiments for MixMatch
 #### Train
 Run code "train_MixMatch.py" for the results.
-The defaulf numnber of epochs is 10 to reduce computing time.
+The default number of epochs is 10 to reduce computing time.
 The original implementation uses 1,024 epochs.

 #### Experiments
+Run code:
+"train_MixMatch_T1.py" for T=1
+"train_MixMatch_k1.py" for K=1
+"train_MixMatch_k3.py" for K=3
+"train_MixMatch_k4.py" for K=4
+"train_MixMatch_noMixUp.py" for w/o MixUp

 ## Results (Accuracy)
 | #Labels | 250 | 500 | 1000 | 2000| 4000 |